Using In-place Search for Google APIs

 Clearing the Search Query

-If you would like to clear the search query, you can click on the small (x) symbol next to the "Search Query Activated" text as shown in the figure above.
+If you would like to clear the search query, you can click on the small 🗑️ symbol next to the "Search Query Activated" text as shown in the figure above.

-The search functionality built into Gmail and utilized by FEC is limited to the documents that Gmail is able to recognize and index.
+The search functionality built into Gmail, Calendar, and Drive and utilized by FEC is limited to the documents that Google is able to recognize and index.
 For instance, a proprietary CAD file unrecognized by Gmail, or files inside an encrypted file archive would not be indexed or searched.
 Similarly, if a file has no extractable text (e.g., a scanned TIFF image of a document), Gmail would not be able to extract text from it or index it.

 Given the above limitations, it may be appropriate to use the Gmail search functionality in FEC to filter messages by their labels, or top-level message characteristics such as sender, recipient and subject content.
 Keep these limitations in mind if you plan to use this functionality to perform a blanket search intended to search all documents and their attachments recursively.